Aspects of Supergroup Gauge Theory: Supergroup instanton counting

 Namely, we assign the GL($Q$)-equivariant parameters $(\epsilon_{1,2})$ for the positive node and $(-\epsilon_{1,2})$ for the negative node.
-This assignment is similarly understood as the analytic continuation to obtain supergroup theory as discussed in Sec.~\ref{sec:quiver_realization}.
+This assignment is similarly understood as the analytic continuation to obtain supergroup theory as discussed in Sec.~\ref{sec:quiver_realization}, which is also consistent with the $\Omega$-background in the context of supermatrix model~\eqref{eq:Omega_background_matrix_parameter}.